 Ideally our educational communities include more than just the students and their teacher.
 They involve the parents, grandparents, siblings, neighbours, friends, alumni and other partners working together towards the good of the whole school village.
 This village ideal has evolved and diversified over time.
 To enable broader belonging, we need to embrace the breadth of people, personalities, skills, interests and passions that our community village may offer.
-Creating opportunities for broader educational benefit doesn’t just happen, it takes deliberate consideration and culture change stretching us beyond previously held paradigms and 20th century ideas.
+Creating opportunities for broader educational benefit doesn’t just happen, it takes deliberate consideration and culture change to stretch us beyond previously held paradigms and 20th century ideas.